- Aged lead

 - LTV

 - Lifetime value.
-The total revenue a single client generates over the relationship.
-For a biweekly recurring residential client: typically $3,000-$8,000 over 18 months.
+The total revenue a single client generates over the whole relationship.
+A recurring residential client is worth far more than a one-time job because the revenue keeps adding up month after month.

 - Move-out clean